commschamp/cc_tutorial/tutorials/tutorial4/README.md

 `accessField_X()` member functions need to be used to access the storage and perform the cast to the appropriate type.

-It is important to understand that the defult implementation provided by the [comms::field::Variant](https://commschamp.github.io/comms_doc/classcomms_1_1field_1_1Variant.html) class is sufficient to be used "as-is" without any extra functionality.
+It is important to understand that the default implementation provided by the [comms::field::Variant](https://commschamp.github.io/comms_doc/classcomms_1_1field_1_1Variant.html) class is sufficient to be used "as-is" without any extra functionality.
 However, it has to do a lot of meta-programming and regular code magic to translate runtime information of the detected member field